anthonytran1506/ReelShort-Subscription-Analysis-SQL/README.md

 ## 📖 Project Summary

 This project delivers a **comprehensive subscription analysis** for ReelShort, a short-form video streaming platform.
-Using SQL-based analytics, we investigated user behavior, plan transitions, churn patterns, and revenue recognition strategies to support business growth and **data-driven decision-making**.
+Using SQL-based analytics, we investigated user behaviour, plan transitions, churn patterns, and revenue recognition strategies to support business growth and **data-driven decision-making**.

 ### 🔍 Goals: